Energy Saving Tips

 - On very hot days, avoid using the oven and instead cook on the stove, microwave oven, or even better, grill outside.

-- Replace traditional light bulbs with CFLs which use less energy and have a lower heat output.
+- Replace traditional light bulbs with LEDs which use less energy and have a lower heat output.

 - Insulate your hot water pipes to prevent heat loss and lower your water heater setting.